 A larger EA movement means more direct help and a greater likelihood of reducing suffering worldwide.
 Our outreach program is designed to spread EA to a wider audience.
 We are currently working to popularize EA within the German-speaking world through local groups in several cities, with whom we host regular lectures, discussion events, networking meetups, workshops, and panel discussions.
 These events focus on central principles of EA such as ethical career choice and the importance of donations for building social movements in general.
-To helpspread these ideas more quickly, we are also working on introductory online and teaching materials, including a German-language landing page, blog posts, video clips, and a curriculum.
+To help spread these ideas more quickly, we are also working on introductory online and teaching materials, including a German-language landing page, blog posts, and video clips.Introductory website on EA (German)

 The Wild-Animal Suffering Research (WAS Research) project conducts multidisciplinary research across ecology, welfare biology, philosophy and economics in the hope of identifying policies to improve the wellbeing of all types of wild animals.
 Their goal is to reduce the suffering experienced by nonhuman animals in nature.More on WAS Research